Referencing Styles

 Bibliography entry:

-Thomson, Richard, Phillip Dennis Cate, and Mary Weavin Chapin, Toulouse-Lautrec and Montmartre (Washington DC: National Gallery of Art in association with Princeton University Press, 2005)
+Thomson, Richard and Phillip Dennis Cate, and Mary Weavin Chapin, Toulouse-Lautrec and Montmartre (National Gallery of Art in association with Princeton University Press, 2005)

-With ebooks you provide the same information as you would with a print book, and an indication of the type of file, or service you accessed it from.
+With ebooks you provide the same information as you would with a print book, if the book has a doi you include this at the end.

 First footnote citation: